skynet-guide/docs/docs/discover/skynet-apps/index.en.md

 >Developer: *“I want to explore other languages as well as develop sharing of CPU capacities (although this would be quite a challenge).
 Feel free to contact me on discord (mike76#7812).”*

-*Written by: Danger & Covalent, Figurestudios, Last Edit: May 5, 2021*
+*Written by: Danger, Covalent, and Figurestudios, Last Edit: May 20, 2021*